naiyerasif/site/content/blog/2019/2019-12-23-syncing-with-a-massive-git-upstream.md

 git remote add upstream https://github.com/example/massive.git
 ```

-Just like the fork, you can fetch the history of the upstream upto a certain depth from the HEAD.
+Just like the fork, you can fetch the history of the upstream up to a certain depth from the HEAD.

 ```sh
 git fetch --depth 2 upstream